kcech/sentilo-docs-test/docs/integrations.rst

     batch.max.retries=1

-The difference with the Activity Monitor agent is the Redis topic in subscription.properties:
+The difference with the Activity Monitor agent is the Redis topic in :literal:`subscription.properties`:

 ..